evijit/gpspool/README.md

 ## Proposal Framework
-We propose a framework that only requires a single device from a set of devices to query GPS signals and multi-casts to others via low-energy Bluetooth channels.
-We define the notation of fairness as the number of messages each device needs to send which is proportional to the device battery level.
-Thus low battery devices can prolong their operational time while still contribute GPS signals for the group of devices.
+We propose a framework that only requires a single device from a set of devices to query GPS signals and multi-casts it to others via low-energy Bluetooth channels.
+We make the work-distribution fair by dividing work on the basis of each device's battery level.
+Thus low battery devices can prolong their operational time while still contributing GPS signals to the group of devices.
 When a device finishes sending GPS signals, it will transfer the control to the next device.

 ## Contribution
-+ We propose the notation of fairness as the workload of each device is proportional to its battery level to prolong operation time of all devices
++ We propose the concept of fairness.
+The workload of each device is proportional to its battery level to prolong the collective operational time.
 + We propose a protocol for synchronous communication for co-ordination between devices
     + We introduce 4 types of messages (Leader, Ack, GPS, Transfer) that convey different information among devices
     + We develop a scheduling algorithm that collects all devices' battery levels and self-computes the number of GPS messages thus the algorithm constantly adapts to the battery level of each device